ConfederacyOfGaia/Gaia/gemstones.md

    5 |    1  |  You are immune to magic that allows other creatures to read your thoughts, determine whether you are lying, know your alignment, or know your creature type.
 Creatures can telepathically communicate with you only if you allow it.
 This effect persists even if you lose consciousness or are incapacitated.
    6 |    1  |  You can breathe both air and water, and have a swimming speed equal to your movement speed.
 This effect persists even if you lose consciousness or are incapacitated.
    7 |    1  |  You can breathe normally in any environment, and you have advantage on saving throws made against harmful gases and vapors (such as cloudkill and stinking cloud effects, and inhaled poisons).
 This effect persists even if you lose consciousness or are incapacitated.
    8 |    1  |  You can cast a 1st level spell, up to a number of times equal to your proficiency bonus per long rest.
 When the gemstone is found, roll on the 1st Level Spell Effects table to determine which spell it holds.
+When you reach 5th level, the recharge changes to short rest.
    9 |    1  |  You can consume any organic matter, such as grass, leaves, wood, etc. and find it as tasty and sustaining as normal food.
   10 |    1  |  You can use an action to regain one expended spell slot.
 If the expended slot was of 4th level or higher, the new slot is 3rd level.
 You can use this feature once per long rest. *[[pearl of power](https://www.dndbeyond.com/magic-items/pearl-of-power)]*
   11 |    1  |  You gain a +1 bonus on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.